 In Dr. Bain’s view, “Psychedelic assisted therapies are expressive rather than suppressive, providing an opportunity to move beyond simply palliation to helping patients work through traumatic material and move towards genuine transformation.
 They also routinely transcend the traditional bio-psycho-social model of mental health and bring to the fore the critical element of spirit in the healing process.”

 Concluded Dr. Bains, “it’s important that we acknowledge the remarkable body of science around psychedelics; however, it’s the responsible and effective implementation of these powerful new technologies that is now the task at hand, and it’s here that ATMA is poised to be a true leader in the field.”

-Added Harder from ATMA: “Canada already faced a serious mental health crisis before COVID-19, but now it is a pressing and urgent issue that needs to be addressed.
+Added Tran from ATMA: “Canada already faced a serious mental health crisis before COVID-19, but now it is a pressing and urgent issue that needs to be addressed.
 As a result, next week we will be submitting a Collective Application to Health Canada for a Section 56 Exemption on behalf of hundreds of Canadians that are struggling with serious and debilitating mental health conditions that simply cannot wait for help.”